kehantan/labbook/docs/assays/mtt.rst

 Assume for 1 compound, we are testing

     * 8 different concentrations (including negative control) on the cells
-    * 5 wells for each concentration (supposedly we only need 3 for technical replicates, but extra wells were included)
+    * 5 wells for each concentration (supposedly we only need 3 for technical replicates, but extra wells were included to compensate for possibly outliers or errors)
     * 5,000 cells in each well

 then: